 If you didn’t have a life insurance policy before because you didn’t have any dependants, that’s the first thing you should look into when you have a child.
 You should also look into a Personal Accident plan.
 Insurance ensures that if you get into an accident or if you fall ill, your family will suffer less when faced with the lack of an important income stream.

-You also want to ensure your child obtains sufficient medical insurance—he might not exactly be at risk of dying of old age anytime soon, but stuff happens, and you want to ensure you’re not bankrupted should medical issues arise.
+So, ensure your child obtains sufficient medical insurance—he might not exactly be at risk of dying of old age anytime soon, but stuff happens, and you want to ensure you’re not bankrupted should medical issues arise.

 2. Open a Child Development Account